Fyre Festival: Organizers

-In 2013, with $3,100,000 in venture capital and 25 employees, McFarland also founded a card company called Magnises which promised members paying an annual $250 fee that they could "unlock their cities and take their lives to the next level", including "private members-only concerts, tastings with notable chefs, and exclusive art previews at top galleries".
+In 2013, with $3,100,000 in venture capital and 25 employees, McFarland had founded a card company called Magnises, which promised that members paying an annual $250 fee could "unlock their cities and take their lives to the next level", including "private members-only concerts, tastings with notable chefs, and exclusive art previews at top galleries".
 The Washington Post reported that "some of those benefits never materialized or were far from what was advertised".
 "They send the same email for every problem, but it's like fill-in-the-blanks for what the problem is", a member reported to Business Insider.
-Magnises reportedly became profitable in 2015.

 The Washington Post also reported that McFarland "has a history of overpromising" in his previous business ventures, and cited multiple examples, including McFarland selling VIP tickets to the musical Hamilton for $430 then cancelling at the last minute.
 In a complaint to the Better Business Bureau, one customer seeking a refund reported getting no response to multiple queries for over a month and a half.

 Celebrity and social media promoters

-The event was promoted on Instagram by Kardashian family socialite Kendall Jenner (who was paid $250,000 and has since deleted the post), Bella Hadid, Emily Ratajkowski, Hailey Baldwin, Elsa Hosk, Chanel Iman, Lais Ribeiro, Alessandra Ambrosio, Shanina Shaik, Nadine Leopold, Rose Bertram, Gizele Oliveira, Hannah Ferguson, and other niche-actresses and media personalities.
-Ratajkowski was reportedly the only actress or model to use the hashtag #ad, but has also since deleted the post.
+The event was promoted on Instagram by Kardashian family socialite Kendall Jenner (who was paid $275,000 and has since deleted her post), Bella Hadid, Emily Ratajkowski, Hailey Baldwin, Elsa Hosk, Chanel Iman, Lais Ribeiro, Alessandra Ambrosio, Shanina Shaik, Nadine Leopold, Rose Bertram, Gizele Oliveira, Hannah Ferguson, and other niche actresses and media personalities.
+Ratajkowski was reportedly the only actress or model to use the hashtag #ad, but has also since deleted her post.
 Only later was it reported that Jenner and the others had been paid to make the posts, something they were required under federal law to disclose.
 The Federal Trade Commission said #ad only worked at the beginning of paid posts, and that the hashtag alone was not a sufficient disclaimer.
+Jenner paid $90,000 in a settlement related to her involvement.

-Hadid has acknowledged and apologized for participating in the promotion.
+Hadid acknowledged participating in the promotion, and apologized.
 Baldwin revealed that she donated her entire payment to charity after seeing the aftermath of the event.

-FuckJerry and Jerry Media were partially responsible for promotions and social media marketing, and were possibly responsible for the Netflix documentary that neglected to acknowledge their involvement and participation in the event marketing.
+FuckJerry and Jerry Media were partially responsible for promotions and social media marketing.